mkiang/intro-ci-shortcourse/README.md

 ## Introduction to Causal Inference for Data Science

 ### ITAM Workshop
-This is a copy of our slides from a 2 day workshop given at ITAM in March 2017 to the Masters in Data Science students.
+This is a copy of our slides from a short workshop given at ITAM in March 2017 to the Masters in Data Science students.
 Feel free to copy, modify, and use.
 We did our best to cite sources at the end of each lecture.

 [The slides are live here.](https://mkiang.github.io/intro-ci-shortcourse/)